saffron-cat/wordle-bot/README.md

 TODO:

-<Line 6> needs to be given the location of its word list before use.
+<Line 6 of wordlemain.py> needs to be given the location of its word list before use.